sundeepbassi/quizzy-movies/README.md

 https://www.youtube.com/watch?v=C7NsIRhoWuE

-5) The Javascript code for creating the variable for messages and score is accredited to Kevin Briggs Javascript tutorial: make a quiz
+5) The Javascript code for creating the variable for messages and if variable score is accredited to Kevin Briggs Javascript tutorial: make a quiz

 https://www.youtube.com/watch?v=C7NsIRhoWuE